tlspuffin/async-opcua/docs/design.md

 ### Machine generated types

-Machine generated types reside in `types/src/service_types`.
+Machine generated types reside in `opcua-types/src/generated/types`.
 The `enums.rs` holds all of the enumerations.
-A special `impls.rs` contains additional hand written functions that are associated with types.
+A special `src/impls.rs` contains additional hand written functions that are associated with types.

-The `tools/schema/` directory contains NodeJS scripts that will generate Rust code from OPC UA schemas.

-* Status codes
-* Node Ids (objects, variables, references etc.)
-* Data structures including serialization.
-* Request and Response messages including serialization
-* Address space nodes
+All these are generated using `opcua-codegen`.
+The configuration used to generate the core namespace is found [here](../code_gen_config.yml).

 ## Handling OPC UA names in Rust